New Home Prices Rise in Reading According to Recent Figures, Sales Fall

 Pricing and Mortgage Trends

-For newly sold homes, the average mortgage size sank year-over-year in contrast to average price of new homes.
-In August 2013, the average mortgage size on newly sold homes saw a 23.2% drop from a year earlier.
-In July 2013, average mortgage size on newly sold homes saw a 30.8% lift year-over-year from a year earlier.
+For newly sold homes, the average mortgage size saw a lift year-over-year along with new home prices.
+In October 2013, the average mortgage size was $194,613, up 6.7% from a year earlier.
+Average mortgage size sank 16.2% in September 2013 from a year earlier.